 Many severe inpatient injuries are overlooked, so they are often not accounted for.
 Awareness of the frequency of medical errors should help to encourage healthcare providers to do what they can to help resolve a problem that has remained stagnant for two decades.
 Hopefully, the recent study on fatal medical errors will hopefully help both healthcare providers and patients to have a better understanding of just how serious and important this issue is.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 Injuries relating to medical negligence can be painful, debilitating and stressful for both the injured individual and his or her loved ones.
 If you have suffered injuries that you believe were caused by medical negligence, you should speak with a Georgia Personal Injury and Medical Malpractice Attorney at Montlick & Associates as soon as possible.
-Montlick & Associates, Attorneys at Law, has over thirty-two years of experience providing legal representation to injured individuals from all across Georgia.
+Montlick & Associates, Attorneys at Law, has over 35 years of experience providing legal representation to injured individuals from all across Georgia.

 Our attorneys provide all clients with the guidance and care they deserve.
 If you would like to schedule a free consultation to speak with a Georgia Personal Injury and Medical Malpractice Attorney about your situation, contact Montlick & Associates, Attorneys at Law, today by calling (800) LAW-NEED (529-6333.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.